-During a 2012 refurbishment The Restaurant was redesigned, renamed AmphorA and a new menu was implemented.
-The Pool Bar also was redesigned to create additional al fresco seating for sunset dining at Candles Grill with a new awning and deck furniture.
-The Reception Area received a make-over, as did The Lounge with new hardwood flooring and a new AV system.
+Windstar was acquired in 2011 by Xanterra Parks and Resorts, and all three ships underwent an $18 million refurbishment in 2012.Wind Star's Restaurant was redesigned and renamed AmphorA, and a new menu was implemented.
+The Pool Bar was revamped to create additional alfresco seating for sunset dining at Candles Grill, with a new awning and deck furniture.
+The reception area was updated, and The Lounge got new hardwood flooring and a new AV system.

 What hasn't changed, however, is the onboard experience.
-The cruise line has stuck to its core concept: a balance of small-ship features -- low passenger occupancy, high guest-to-crew ratios, personalized service, unique itineraries that include ports of call both on and off the mainstream grid, and active adventures ashore -- and more big-ship ones, particularly where pricing is involved.
-(Drinks are a la carte, for example.)
-It's what we have termed "luxury lite."
+The cruise line has stuck to its core concept: a balance of small-ship features -- low passenger occupancy, high passenger-to-crew ratios, personalized service -- and more big-ship ones, particularly where pricing is involved.
+Excursions and alcoholic beverages levy additional charges, though water and soft drinks are included.

 A fellow passenger told us he hadn't cruised on a Windstar vessel in well over a decade, but was glad to see from his week on Wind Star that not much had changed.
-He wasn't the only repeat passenger, and many others had cruised much more recently, waving hello to staffers with whom they'd sailed in the recent past.
+He wasn't the only repeat passenger, and many others had cruised much more recently, waving hello to staffers they recognized from past trips.
 There's a genuine connection between the people who work and sail on these ships.

-Maybe it's the open-seating dining at every meal, the casual and comfortable dress code or the fact that the ship carries only 148 at double occupancy, but there's something about being onboard this ship that makes you want to meet, mingle and have fun.
+Maybe it's the open-seating dining at every meal, the casual and comfortable dress code or the fact that the ship carries only 146 at double occupancy, but there's something about being onboard this ship that makes you want to meet, mingle and have fun.
 Even groups of couples traveling together fostered camaraderie, rather than sticking with their cliques.
-Since returning home, I've exchanged e-mails, photos and travel stories with new friends I made onboard -- some of whom are already planning to take a Windstar cruise together again soon.
+Since returning home, we've exchanged e-mails, photos and travel stories with new friends we made onboard -- some of whom are already planning to take a Windstar cruise together again soon.

 Wind Star Fellow Passengers

 The average age on most voyages is about 50, though passengers (mostly couples) range in age from 30's to 70's.
-The youngest passengers on our cruise were in their early 20's and were traveling with their parents.
+The youngest passenger on our cruise was 11, and many families were traveling with older teenagers and college-age children.
 Passengers are well-traveled, well-heeled and generally active, particularly on Caribbean and Costa Rican itineraries that offer adventurous shore tours like hiking and zip-lining.
 Interestingly, a good number of Windstar passengers are first-time cruisers -- about one-third.
 On our sailing, the remainder seemed to be an even split of both Windstar repeaters and cruise veterans who were new to the line.

 Wind Star Dress Code